 State Underlying Assumptions

-Baseline definitions should include a description of underlying assumptions used for establishing the baseline conditions that would have occurred in the absence of the program (i.e. the counterfactual)
+Baseline definitions should include a description of underlying assumptions used for establishing the baseline conditions that would have occurred in the absence of the program (i.e., the counterfactual).

 Early Retirement

 For programs that promote the early retirement of functioning appliances or technology, evaluators can use as the Baseline, the estimated energy use of the existing, in place equipment.
 This baseline would be applied for a period of time not to exceed the remaining useful life of the equipment being replaced, with possible consideration of equipment repairs and possible use of equipment beyond useful life.